Ruth Bermudez Montenegro: Education

 Montenegro received her Associate of Arts, with honors, from Imperial Valley College in 1987, her Bachelor of Arts, summa cum laude, from Clarion University of Pennsylvania in 1989 and her Juris Doctor from the UCLA School of Law.

 Career

 Montenegro was previously an attorney at Horton, Knox, Carter & Foote, LLP in El Centro from 1993 to 2000.
-She then served as assistant superintendent for human resources and administrative services for the El Centro Elementary School District in Imperial County from 2002 to 2011 and served as director of human resources for the Imperial Community College District from 2000 to 2002.
+She then served as assistant superintendent for human resources and administrative services for the El Centro Elementary School District in Imperial County from 2002 to 2011 and served as Director of Human Resources for Imperial Valley College from 2000 to 2002.
 She was assistant county counsel for Imperial County from 2011 to 2012 and also served as a deputy county counsel IV in 2000.

 Judicial career

+State judicial service

 From 2012 to 2013 and again from 2015 to 2018, Montenegro served as a judge on the Imperial County Superior Court in California.
 She served as the Imperial County Superior Court's Family Support Commissioner from 2013 to 2015.